 How to Pass the CWNE

-The highly sought after Certified Wireless Network Expert (CNWE) certification is the pinnacle of the WiFi track in the CWNE curriculum.
-CWNE is a bit of an odd beast in the certification world in that it doesn't have an explicit test for the certification itself.
+The highly sought-after Certified Wireless Network Expert (CNWE) certification is the pinnacle of the WiFi track in the CWNE curriculum.
+CWNE is a bit of an odd beast in the certification world because it doesn't have an explicit test for the certification itself.
 CWNE is instead more to be regarded as a "capstone" to the track in that one must pass several other certs and instead apply for the CWNE designation.

-The CWNE for this reason has more in common with a physician's board certification than, say, the CCIE.
+For this reason, the CWNE has more in common with a physician's board certification than, say, the CCIE.
 Instead of a score, it is submitted in packet format to the CWNE board of advisors, "sitting" CWNEs who volunteer to vet applicants on a rotational basis.
-The certifications that one must pass previous to submitting include one foundational certification and three professional level certifications.
-Here's an overview of the exams and how you can earn the CWNE.
+The certifications that one must pass before submitting include one foundational certification and three professional-level certifications.
+Here's an overview of the exams and how to earn the CWNE.

 The Prerequisite Exams

-CWNA (WiFi administration) is the first on the track to be required, and is considered a foundational certification.
-This certification covers the basics of how 802.11 was developed, and how to manage and recognize its behavior and characteristics.
+CWNA (WiFi administration) is the first on the track to be required and is considered a foundational certification.
+This certification covers how 802.11 was developed and how to manage and recognize its behavior and characteristics.
 It is a requirement for progressing up the hierarchy and must be taken before any of the professional certifications are taken.
-You can test for any of the exams before CWNA, but they will not be considered active until you complete this test.
+You can test for any exams before CWNA, but they will not be considered active until you complete this test.

-CWDP (Design professional) is a certification built around designing a 802.11 network for a variety of environments and use cases.
-CWDP is a great framework to launch into Ekahau or Airmagnet — or your favorite survey tool.
-It teaches the fundamentals of what to look for and what one doesn't want to see in a design as well as enhancing your understanding of RF propagation.
-It's suggested if you're going to be designing a lot to pursue an outside certification specific to your tools as well, such as Ekahau Certified Survey Engineer (ECSE).
+CWDP (Design professional) is a certification built around designing an 802.11 network for various environments and use cases.
+CWDP is a great framework to launch into Ekahau, AirMagnet, or your favorite survey tool.
+It teaches the fundamentals of what to look for and what one doesn't want to see in a design and enhances your understanding of RF propagation.
+It's suggested that if you're designing a lot, pursue an outside certification specific to your tools, such as Ekahau Certified Survey Engineer (ECSE).

 CWSP (Security professional) covers the finer points of securing or remediating security in an 802.11.
-It provides emphasis on a basic understanding of cryptography, extant security methods over the air, and the wired-side methods of security commonly implemented.
-It also covers tools like WIPS/WIDS, common compliance to regulations (FIPS, HIPAA etc) and creating / evaluating policy.
+It emphasizes a basic understanding of cryptography, extant security methods over the air, and the wired-side security methods commonly implemented.
+It also covers tools like WIPS/WIDS, common compliance with regulations (FIPS, HIPAA, etc), and creating/evaluating policy.

 CWISA (IoT Solutions Admin) is the IoT twin to the CWNA.
-It covers many of the same topics, but with an emphasis on non-802.11 RF systems such as Wi-HART, ISA100.11a and Sigfox.
-It is the Foundational-level certification for the relatively new IoT track, which with the addition of CWIDP summer 2020, will form the path to CWNE's sister expert cert, CWISE.
+It covers many of the same topics but emphasizes non-802.11 RF systems such as Wi-HART, ISA100.11a, and Sigfox.
+It is the foundational-level certification for the relatively new IoT track, which, with the addition of CWIDP in the summer of 2020, will form the path to CWNE's sister expert cert, CWISE.

 Other Certification Options

-To ensure a more well-rounded candidate, CWNP requires one other required certification from another organization of the applicant's choice.
-Common choices are COMPTIA or vendors such as Cisco or Juniper.
-It is highly suggested to pursue a vendor specific certification.
-CWNP does an excellent job of teaching how the standard and PHYs work (what buttons do) but vendor certs are directly applicable if you're working on that particular vendor (where the buttons are).
+To ensure a more well-rounded candidate, CWNP requires one other certification from another organization of the applicant's choice.
+Common choices are CompTIA or vendors such as Cisco or Juniper.
+It is highly recommended that you pursue a vendor-specific certification.
+CWNP does an excellent job of teaching how the standard and PHYs work (what buttons do), but vendor certs are directly applicable if you're working on that particular vendor (where the buttons are).

 What Experience is Required

-CWNE applicants are required to have a minimum of three years professional experience with enterprise wireless networks, verified by resume or C/V. For example, being your church's volunteer network admin once a month will not count toward this.
-But being employed by a large church for five years to admin a network that includes a large wireless employment generally will.
-For most, by the time you get all the required certifications to apply, this will not be a large issue.
+CWNE applicants must have at least three years of professional experience with enterprise wireless networks, verified by resume or C/V. For example, being your church's volunteer network admin once a month will not count toward this.
+But being employed by a large church for five years to admin a network that includes large wireless employment generally will.
+For most, this will not be a large issue by the time you get all the required certifications to apply.

 You'll Need Endorsements